Skatinger/OSProject/documentation/YAR_Protocol.md

 * PUT: put a new key-value to the server
 * DEL: delete a key-value from the server
 * UPD: replace a value of a key on the server
+* KEY: get the keys mapping to a certain value

 ### Login-related
 * LOGIN: login a user and get access to the server